starterdragon/PocketMine-MP/README.md

  * [DevTools](https://github.com/pmmp/PocketMine-DevTools/) - A development tools plugin for creating plugins.

 ### Can I contribute?
-Yes you can!
+Yes, you can!
 Contributions are welcomed provided that they comply with our [Contributing Guidelines](CONTRIBUTING.md).
 Please ensure you read the relevant sections of the guidelines carefully before making a Pull Request or opening an Issue.

 ### Where can I get the latest .phar?
- - #Currently you can't.
-We work on adding it back though.
+ - Currently, you can't.
+We are working on adding it back though.
  - You can get the latest auto build phar here: [CSPhar](http://robskebueba.no-ip.biz/CSPhar.php) or [CSPhar by Dan](http://wolvesfortress.de/phar/CSPhar/CSPhar.php) (beta)
  - You can get an optimized PHP environment here: [SalmonGER/PHPbinary](https://github.com/SalmonGER/PocketMine-MP-Binarys).
  - You can get a Multicraft config demo here: [ClearSkyTeam/MulticraftConfig](https://github.com/ClearSkyTeam/MulticraftConfig).